Missed the 1099-NEC deadline? You can still file or fix errors. eFile Now

 • Students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships

-• Students whose tuition is covered by a formal billing arrangement between the institution and the student's employer or a governmental entity, such as the Department of Veterans Affairs or Department of Defense.
+• Students for whom the institution does not maintain a separate financial account and whose qualified tuition and related expenses are covered by a formal billing arrangement with the student's employer or a governmental entity, such as the Department of Veterans Affairs or Department of Defense.

 What Must Be Reported on Form 1098-T?

-Form 1098-T captures the following for each reportable student:
+Form 1098-T captures the following for each reportable student, and Box 10 is used by insurers for insurance contract reimbursements or refunds:

 • Payments received for qualified tuition and related expenses (Box 1)